 Hey everyone!
 I am Nick Chrestenson and I grew up in San Jose, California.
 I moved to Missoula, Montana when I was 18 so I could attend the University of Montana.
 I ended up graduating with a broadcasting degree from the UM School of Journalism and now I spend most of my free time golfing with friends and family.
 Nothing beats the summer weather in Missoula and I try to soak up as much of it as I can.
 I am still adjusting to the cold winters, but I find solace in binge watching TV shows on Netflix.
 I also spend a lot of time watching and talking about sports with anyone who is willing to participate.

-The Missoula County Attorney’s Office filed 15 new cases this past week.
+The Missoula County Attorney’s Office charged seven new violent crimes this week.

 Montana Reported Four New COVID-19 Cases, All in Big Horn County

 As of Friday morning, Montana has confirmed 466 positive COVID-19 cases.

 Montana Reported No New COVID-19 Cases, 15 Active Cases

 As of Thursday morning, Montana has confirmed 462 positive COVID-19 cases.